 - 1 teaspoon of dried marjoram

-- Cover dried mushrooms with cold water and leave for at least 2 hours (may be overnight).
+- Cover the dried mushrooms with cold water and leave for at least 2 hours (if possible, leave overnight).
 After that, cook the mushrooms until they are soft.

-- Rinse the sauerkraut, to make sure bigos won't be too sour.
+- Rinse the sauerkraut so that the bigos stew won't be too sour.
 Cover it with water and cook for 15 minutes.